lefayjey/linWinPwn/README.md

     - user enumeration
     - ldapdomaindump anonymous enumeration
     - Enumeration for WebDav and Spooler services on DC
-    - Check for zerologon, petitpotam weaknesses
+    - Check for zerologon, petitpotam, LDAP Relay weaknesses
 - Module kerberos
     - kerbrute user spray
     - ASREPRoast using collected list of users (and cracking hashes using john-the-ripper and the rockyou wordlist)